 Best Rewards Checking Account – Discover Bank

 Discover Bank.
-Discover is better known as an issuer of credit cards, but their savings and checking accounts are actually among the best in the business.
+Discover is better known as an issuer of credit cards, but their savings and checking accounts are among the best in the business.

 Discover Bank has no minimum balance requirement, no monthly maintenance fees, free online bill pay, debit card, no ATM fees plus reimbursement of other banks’ ATM fees, access to over 60,000 fee-free ATMs, online access, immediate transfers between Discover accounts, no online transfer fees, and no fees for standard check orders.